How To Edit Your WordPress User Profile

 - About Yourself

-Please refer to the image above as you work through the descriptions below.
+Please refer to the above screenshot as you work through the descriptions below.

 1 – How To Access Your Profile

-As we’ve already mentioned, you can always access your profile page by clicking on your username, which is displayed on the top right hand side of the screen, and selecting “Edit My Profile” from the drop-down menu, or selecting Users > Your Profile from the main dashboard menu.
+As we’ve already described, you can access your profile screen by clicking on the “Howdy, User Name” tab, which is displayed on the top right hand side of the screen, and selecting “Edit My Profile” from the drop-down menu, or selecting Users > Your Profile using the main dashboard menu.

 Profile > Personal Options